 Tip: If you have more than one Web Proxy or Firewall table, you can enter wildcards such as *Web* to select MyWebProxy1, MyWebProxy2 etc. Or just enter * and TMG Reporter will check every table in the Database.

 Click Add SQL Server and you should soon see records being imported into the source.
 You can then proceed to the Dashboard or Alerts tab to view live information.
 You can also run reports on the Reports tab, but check the source to see which dates are available for reporting on.

 Enable/Disable TMG Servers

 You will also notice a ‘Manage Servers’ tab on your new SQL Source.
 Click this tab to view a list of all the TMG Servers found to be logging to the database.
 You can enable and disable importing from these servers as required.

 Note: TMG Reporter’s licensing is based on the number of TMG Servers you need to monitor.
-Take a look at the servers in this list before requesting a quote.
+Take a look at the servers in this list before purchasing.

 That’s it!
-You should now be monitoring all TMG Servers logging to your remote SQL Database.
+You should now be monitoring all Forefront TMG Servers logging to your remote SQL Database.

 Please let us know if you have any questions or issues.
 We’re here to help!